 Grandmasters don’t calculate the exact variations of the bet.
 They start with the ‘planning’.
 The key is to position the King and the Pawns into ideal squares.
 Strong players start by visualizing where each and every pawn and piece should go.
-Only when this is clear, they start thinking how that can be achieved.
-This order is very important to keep in mind if you want to become a proficient endgame player and reach master’s level.
+Only when this is clear, they start thinking about how that can be achieved.
+This order is very important to keep in mind if you want to become a proficient endgame player and reach a master’s level.

 Sometimes things go not as planned.
-May be because you didn’t take something into consideration or may be because it’s simply not possible to reach the position you were counting on.
+May be because you didn’t take something into consideration or may be it’s simply not possible to reach the position you were counting on.
 Regardless of the reason, the original plan is not relevant anymore.
 This is a huge psychological hit, and the majority of club players cannot take it and simply give up.

 Grandmasters are wired differently.